Mazes of Fate: Development

 Mazes of Fate was developed by Argentinean developer Sabarasa for the Game Boy Advance and directed by Javier Otaegui.
 The development team consisted of approximately 15 people as well as some external workers assisting.
-Development began in 2003, taking approximately 2 and a half years to finish.
+Development began in 2003, taking approximately 2 1/2 years to finish.
 The GBA was chosen for Mazes of Fate because of it being comparatively easier to make games on.
 Otaegui took inspiration from multiple role-playing games, including Chrono Trigger, Fallout, and Eye of the Beholder.
 The visual design of the game is a combination of Japanese anime and South American art styles.
 He stated that the choice of making a first-person role-playing game on the GBA was due to a lack of quality attempts on the platform.
 The developer experienced issues during development due to them being relatively new to game development and their region's lack of console game development history.
 The game's publisher, Graffiti Entertainment, assisted in development.

 Reception

 The Game Boy Advance version received "mixed" reviews, earning an average score of 65 out of 100, while the DS version received "generally unfavorable reviews", earning a score of 49 out of 100 according to video game review aggregator Metacritic.

-Reviewing the Game Boy Advance version for IGN, Jack Devries called it "the very definition of old school", praising it's "engrossing", yet "hard to follow" story and the variety and scale of content, though noted the visuals as "dated" and criticized the audio as having "some of the worst sound effects on the system", giving the game a 6.5 out of 10.
+Reviewing the Game Boy Advance version for IGN, Jack Devries called it "the very definition of old school", praising its "engrossing", yet "hard to follow" story and the variety and scale of content, though noted the visuals as "dated" and criticized the audio as having "some of the worst sound effects on the system", giving the game a 6.5 out of 10.

 The DS version received generally lower scores; for IGN, Devries also reviewed its port, criticizing the game heavily for its AI being so much worse that "the game lost all of its challenge", panning the updated graphics, and ultimately stated that the developers "butchered their own game and completely ruined it", giving the game a 4 out of 10.